 It is time to put these images to rest and re-imagine the home gym!

 With a little creativity you can realise your own fitness space that will cater to your needs without denting your pocket.
 With the right equipment, layout, design and storage solutions, you too can transform your home into your very own Bear Cave.

 Let us take a look at 9 essential pieces of equipment that will help you on your way.

 - Kettlebells: You’ve got to love the Kettlebell for its simplicity and versatility.
 Lift, swing or just hold one of these cast iron, cannon-ball-like beauties for an extended period of time and you will be sweating like a dream.
 Strength, power and cardio can be easily integrated around just one durable and easy to store piece of functional equipment.

 - Wall Balls: Simple in design and effective in nature, wall balls are a great buy.
-They are first and foremost used for high repetition throws to a height of 2.8m (women) and 3.1m (men) in CrossFit or functional fitness training.
+They are first and foremost used for high repetition throws to a height of 2.8m (women) and 3.1m (men) in functional cross training.
 They are also great as an alternative to medicine balls when throwing back and forth with a partner.

 - Gymnastics Rings: Gymnastics rings push your training to the next level by simultaneously building strength, stability and coordination.
 They are versatile, easy to store and can be harnessed anywhere.
 Just make sure you hang them on something that can support your weight!

 - Barbell and Bumpers: Barbells are a valuable tool in the arsenal of any person who wants to gain strength efficiently and safely.
 They are versatile, simple and functional.
 By gradually loading weight you increase strength progressively and you are able to work all major muscle groups of the body.
 With a Bar and 2 x 5kg, 10kg, 15kg and 20kg bumper plates, you will be building heat throughout winter.